Cedar School, which is currently under construction in Al Warqaa 1, is a new UK curriculum school due to open in September 2021.

 The story so far...

-Cedar School is a new UK curriculum all-through school which will open for Primary only classes in September 2020 adding additional year groups over a phased period.
+Cedar School is a new UK curriculum all-through school which will open for Primary only classes in September 2021 (postponed from its original 2020 date) adding additional year groups over a phased period.

 The Founding Principal is Janet Williams-Ipek, an experienced leader from Wales, who is a strong believer in valuing the involvement of the community as a main contributor to success.
 Ms. Williams-Ipek has over 20 years experience in education in both the Middle East and the United Kingdom.
 She is a published author and has been a panelist at seminars on the importance of the individualised-education approach.